 TEXT CURRENT AS OF 16TH JUNE 2020 

 Overruling of decisions relating to such applications

-(8) The First Minister may overrule any decisions taken by their Ministers or other deputies on matters relating to citizenship and the Chief of State may overrule any decisions taken by their Councilors or other deputies on matters relating to diplomatic access.
+(8) The President may overrule any decisions taken by their Ministers or other deputies on matters relating to citizenship and diplomatic access.

-(9) The First Minister, or other designee with responsibility for citizenship applications, shall announce procedures for how and where a citizen may petition to change their documented nation.
-An official change will be made once it is approved by the First Minister or other designee with responsibility for citizenship applications.
+(9) The President, or other designee with responsibility for citizenship applications, shall announce procedures for how and where a citizen may petition to change their documented nation.
+An official change will be made once it is approved by the President or other designee with responsibility for citizenship applications.

 (i) Petitions to change a documented nation shall only be denied if the new documented nation does not meet the requirements for citizenship.

-(ii) These procedures shall be announced publicly near the commencement of each First Ministerial term by the First Minister or their designee.
+(ii) These procedures shall be announced publicly near the commencement of each Presidential term by the President or their designee.

 Review of Europeian Citizenships

 (10) The President or their designee shall have the authority to review the citizenship status of citizens.

 (a) As the result of a review, citizenship shall be revoked for any citizens who are discovered to have not logged in and posted to the Europeian forum for 30 or more days, as well as citizens whose documented nation does not reside in Europeia.
 A "post" shall be defined as "any piece of content that registers under the Postings tab of a member's profile on the Europeian forum".